PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 #### Iterative Current

 This algorithm is a jacobi like method for powerflow analysis.

-It has linear convergence as opposed to quadratic for newton-raphson.
+It has linear convergence as opposed to quadratic convergence in newton-raphson method.
 This means that the number of iterations will be greater.
 Newton-Raphson would also be more robust in achieving convergence in case of greater meshed configurations.
-However, Iterative current algorithm can be faster most of the time.
+However, Iterative current algorithm will be faster most of the time.

 The algorithm is as follows:
 1. Build Y bus matrix